chetanch31/python-2048/README.md

 # python-2048
-2048 game with Python and Tkinter
+Implementing the game 2048 in python using tkinter and numpy